Selflender logo

 Key Stats:

-• During Donald Trump’s whole presidency, the U.S. national debt increased by $8.18 trillion, a percentage increase of 40.43%.
-This is less than Barack Obama (69.98%) and George W. Bush (105.8%).
+• During Donald Trump’s first term as president (2017-2021), the U.S. national debt increased by $8.18 trillion, a percentage increase of 40.43%.
+This is lower than Barack Obama (69.98%) and George W. Bush (105.8%).
 However, Donald Trump was in office for only 4 years compared to 8 years for both Barack Obama and George W. Bush.

 • Abraham Lincoln’s years in the Oval Office saw the largest percentage increase in National Debt under any President, increasing 2859% overall